Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 We stayed in Ohakune for four days and took a lift from Whakapapa village to the Knoll Ridge Chalet, which is 2020 metres above sea level.
 New Zealand

-While We stayed in Ohakune, we took the lift from Whakapapa village to the Knoll Ridge Chalet, which is 2020 metres above sea level.
+While we stayed in Ohakune, we took the lift from Whakapapa village to the Knoll Ridge Chalet, which is 2020 metres above sea level.

 From there, we hiked up Skyline Ridge (2,300 metres) for spectacular views of Mt Ngauruhoe, Lake Taupo, and more.
 It is regarded as the best short hike in Tongariro National Park.
 New Zealand